zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 You can add variables to the template and more formatting functionality to display the information correctly.

-**NOTE**: After marking, complete the chargeable-resource cleanup described below.
+**NOTE**: Delete all the created AWS resources from the AWS console after the lab is done.

 ## Live Assessment Checkpoints

 Attend your scheduled lab and ask a lab facilitator to check your checkpoints in person.
 Complete the EC2, Django, nginx, ALB, and DynamoDB work before joining the marking queue.
 Keep the AWS resources running until the facilitator completes the checkpoints.
 The checkpoints and cleanup take no more than four minutes.
 Open the EC2 and DynamoDB Console cleanup pages before joining the queue.
 Screenshots and saved output do not replace live results.

 Open the EC2, Load Balancer, and DynamoDB Console pages and the direct and load-balanced `/polls/` pages before joining the queue.
-Do not display or hard-code AWS credentials.

 ### Checkpoint 1: Student-owned EC2, Django, and nginx — 0.5 marks